England Great Anderson Sparks Collapse Before Openers Pile On Agony For India - UrduPoint

 Kohli won the toss and despite the overcast conditions that promised to aid Anderson, decided to bat.

-The often gritty Chesteshwar Pujara lasted just nine balls for one, undone by a superb Anderson delivery that swung and seamed.
+The often gritty Pujara lasted just nine balls for one, undone by a superb Anderson delivery that both swung away and seamed.

 Anderson and Kohli had exchanged angry words at Lord's after the England tailender had been subjected to a bouncer barrage from Jasprit Bumrah.

-But there was little time for any more 'sledging' as Kohli, without a Test hundred in two years and averaging just 23 since January 2020, fell for seven when caught behind driving at Anderson.
+But there was little time for any more 'sledging' as Kohli, without a Test hundred in two years and averaging just 23 since January 2020, fell for seven when he tried to drive an Anderson ball he might have defended to give Buttler another catch.

-Rohit who made a fine 83 at Lord's, fell when he mishooked a looping bouncer from Overton to Ollie Robinson at mid-on.
+Anderson, already the most successful fast bowler in Test history, now has 629 wickets at this level.

 Left-arm swing bowler Curran then had Ravindra Jadeja and Bumrah lbw with successive deliveries.